 You set a time window for each day of the week when you expect the system to be disarmed, and you can even select the recipient(s) to be notified by text or email at the end of that window if the system is not disarmed.
 The better systems will also notify you at the beginning of the window if the system is in the disarmed state at the beginning of the specified time – that way, you can always arm it remotely if needed.

 When the system is not disarmed within the specified time window, you will receive the text or email notification – a good indication that Johnny or Susie may have stopped somewhere on the way home.
-It could be to cruise the mall, or to check out a friend’s new Xbox 360 or Wii games – but let’s give them the benefit of the doubt and assume it’s the library!
 The important thing is that you’ll know, and that knowledge is what provides peace of mind.

 As you may have guessed, my wife and I have a FrontPoint system.
 FrontPoint Security continues to be a leading nationwide provider of interactive, wireless home security, and is one of only nine alarm companies that cover the entire US – but it’s the only company that specializes in systems that not only provide peace of mind, but let you feel completely connected to your home.
 The feature described above is just one more example of why so many people are demanding more of their alarm systems.
 In this case, we love the idea of keeping you in the know, when others don’t show.